atomanyih/analog-synth/LOG.md

 adding trails was surprisingly easy. only thing is that I'm doing additive color rn (`pixel = newValue + oldValue * trailsAmount`).
 [] experiment with other blend modes?

+for example: dissolve mode

+changing the source of the trails (1, 2, 3 frames prev) adds interesting effects